njanakiev/njanakiev.github.io/_posts/2018-08-04-keras-iris.md

 ---
-layout: post
+title: "Classifying the Iris Data Set with Keras"
 category: notebooks
-title: "Classifying the Iris Data Set with Keras"
-tags: [Python, Keras, Neural Networks]
+comments: True
-image: /assets/Iris_sect._californicae_-_Flickr_-_peganum.jpg
+image: /assets/keras_iris_files/Iris_sect._californicae_-_Flickr_-_peganum.jpg
 imagesource: Wikimedia Commons
 imageurl: https://commons.wikimedia.org/wiki/File:Iris_sect._californicae_-_Flickr_-_peganum.jpg
-comments: True
+layout: post
+tags: ['Python', 'Keras', 'Neural Networks']
 ---

 In this short notebook we will take a quick look on how to use [Keras](https://keras.io/) with the familiar Iris data set.
 We will compare networks with the regular [Dense](https://keras.io/layers/core/) layer with different number of nodes and we will employ a [Softmax](https://en.wikipedia.org/wiki/Softmax_function) activation function and the [Adam](https://arxiv.org/abs/1412.6980) optimizer.